-You will see from the choices table on the next page that students must pick one subject from the final block, Block X. You can choose from Core Maths, Extended Project Qualification, Mini Medical School and Sports Leadership.
-These subjects may be unfamiliar to you, below is more information about each subject.
-Please feel free to ask us more about these subjects at our virtual Information Evening.
+When students come to make their course choices they must also pick one course from Block X. We currently offer Core Maths, Extended Project Qualification (EPQ), Mini Medical School and Sports Leadership.
+These courses may be new to you, below is more information about each one.
+Please feel free to ask us more about these courses at our Information Evening.